ldvclt-code/sentrysearch/README.md

 ## Cost

-Indexing 1 hour of footage costs ~$2.50 with Gemini's embedding API.
-This is with default settings (30s chunks, 5s overlap).
-Costs can be reduced by increasing chunk duration or decreasing overlap.
-Search queries are negligible (text embedding only).
+By default, chunks are automatically downscaled to 480p at 5fps and still-frame chunks (e.g. a parked car with no activity) are skipped entirely before embedding.
+This significantly reduces the amount of data sent to the API compared to raw footage.

+Cost can be further tuned with:

+- `--target-resolution` / `--target-fps` — lower values = smaller files = cheaper
+- `--no-preprocess` — send raw chunks (higher quality, higher cost)
+- `--no-skip-still` — embed every chunk even if nothing is happening
+- `--chunk-duration` / `--overlap` — longer chunks with less overlap = fewer API calls

 ## Limitations & Future Work

-- **Indexing cost can be optimized** — currently every chunk is embedded regardless of content.
-Skipping still frames, reducing frame rate before embedding, or using smarter chunking (scene detection) could significantly reduce API calls and cost.
+- **Still-frame detection is heuristic** — it uses JPEG file size comparison across sampled frames.
+It may occasionally skip chunks with subtle motion or embed chunks that are truly static.
+Disable with `--no-skip-still` if you need every chunk indexed.
 - **Search quality depends on chunk boundaries** — if an event spans two chunks, the overlapping window helps but isn't perfect.
+Smarter chunking (e.g. scene detection) could improve this.
 - **Gemini Embedding 2 is in preview** — API behavior and pricing may change.

 ## Compatibility